MicrosoftDocs/customer-insights/topics/getting-started-websdk.md

 [!INCLUDE [cc-beta-prerelease-disclaimer]( includes/cc-beta-prerelease-disclaimer.md)]

-This tutorial will guide you through the process of using a Product Insights ingestion key and the Product Insights SDK for your existing website.
+This tutorial will guide you through the process of using a Product Insights ingestion key and the Product Insights SDK for instrumenting your existing website.
 You'll start seeing signals in your portal in five minutes or sooner.

 ## Configuration options